-In August 2017, Mr Ahjar visited the Utar primary healthcare clinic due to severe coughing and weight loss.
+In August 2017, Mr Ahjar visited the Utara Primary Health Centre due to severe coughing and weight loss.
 He was diagnosed with tuberculosis, diabetes and hypertension and put on immediate treatment for all three conditions.

 Mr Ahjar's family is deeply supportive of him, accompanying him on weekly visits to the local health center for treatments.
 But the situation is difficult for him, they say, noting that he has become quieter and more introverted since his diagnosis.

-The Utar Primary Health Centre was strengthened to help people like Mr Ahjar, who have both diabetes and TB, via the project WDF12-621.
+The Utara Primary Health Centre was strengthened to help people like Mr Ahjar, who have both diabetes and TB, via the project WDF12-621.